stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

      [compute_init](../../ansible/roles/compute_init/README.md) role.
    - Configures an application credential and helper programs on the control node, using the [rebuild](../../ansible/roles/rebuild/README.md) role.
+4. An admin submits Slurm jobs, one for each node, to a special "rebuild" partition using an Ansible playbook.
+Because this partition has higher priority than the partitions normal users can use, these rebuild jobs become the next job in the queue for every node (although any jobs currently running will complete as normal).
-4. The `ansible/adhoc/rebuild-via-slurm.yml` playbook is run to submit `scontrol rebuild ASAP ...` commands.
-Each node is drained, so it completes its current job, then a [RebootProgram](https://slurm.schedmd.com/slurm.conf.html#OPT_RebootProgram) compares the current image for each node to the one in the cluster.
-If it does not match the RebootProgram uses OpenStack to rebuild the node to the desired (updated) image, else it is simply rebooted.
+5. Because these rebuild jobs have the `--reboot` flag set, before launching them the Slurm control node runs a [RebootProgram](https://slurm.schedmd.com/slurm.conf.html#OPT_RebootProgram) which compares the current image for the node to the one in the cluster configuration, and if it does not match, uses OpenStack to rebuild the node to the desired (updated) image.
+   TODO: Describe the logic if they DO match
 6. After a rebuild, the compute node runs various Ansible tasks during boot, controlled by the [compute_init](../../ansible/roles/compute_init/README.md) role, to fully configure the node again.
 It retrieves the required cluster configuration information from the control node via an NFS mount.
-7. Once the `slurmd` daemon starts on a compute node, the Slurm controller registers the node as having finished "rebooting".
-By default, this undrains the node so that normally (e.g. unless it was previously set to DOWN state) it can start running jobs again.
-If the node does not actually reboot (as determined by uptime - e.g. the OpenStack rebuild call fails) then the reboot flag should not be cleared and the node will not be undrained.
-If the node does reboot but the slurmd fails to come back for some reason (e.g. compute_init failure) the node will be set DOWN.
+7. Once the `slurmd` daemon starts on a compute node, the Slurm controller registers the node as having finished rebooting.
+It then launches the actual job, which does not do anything.

 ## Prerequisites